emmanuel-arize/arizeblog/Power-Query/_posts/2023-04-17-Data-Transformation.md

 <br>

-### Transform Column Date Type
+### Transforming Column Date Type
 When using data for analysis you have to make sure the data type of the various columns are correct.

 <br>
 <img class="w3-card" src="{{'/assets/images/power_query/trans_8_21.jpg' |relative_url}}">
 <br>

- For instance we know that the Life Expectancy at birth (Life_Expentancy_At_Birth) column is a numerical column when we look at the data type of Life_Expentancy_At_Birth above, it is given as a text which is not correct so we need to change it to a numerical data type.
-Using the **Table.TransformColumnTypes** function the code below named **ChangeDataType** change the Life_Expentancy_At_Birth data type from text to a numerical data type
+ For instance we know that the Life Expectancy at birth (Life_Expentancy_At_Birth) column is a numerical column but when we look at the data type of Life_Expentancy_At_Birth above, it is given as a text which is not correct so we need to change it to a numerical data type.
+Using the **Table.TransformColumnTypes** function the code below named **ChangeDataType** changes the Life_Expentancy_At_Birth data type from text to a numerical data type

  <br>